Prepare a strategy for attending a job fair to get results. Start by researching companies and organizing what you need to bring to the career fair.

 Arrive Early On the Day of the Job Fair

 Checking into the event before most job seekers will provide an excellent opportunity to visit all the booths and spend adequate time at each.
-Make sure you visit the booths you are most interested in first.
-Don’t waste time chatting to individuals representing companies you are interested in securing employment.
+Priority visiting the company booths you are most interested in.
+Don’t waste time chatting to individuals representing companies you aren’t interested in securing employment with.

 Carry Multiple Resume Copies with You

 It’s advisable before the job fair to have your resume critiqued by a professional.
 Though it can be pricey, it is a worthwhile investment to have a flawless resume and cover letter to hand out.
 Bring enough resumes to distribute along with copies of various certificates.

 Your attire should be professional.
 Since you will be standing in lines for a while, wear comfortable shoes.
 Before the day of the job fair, get sufficient sleep and eat a healthy meal.
 Having energy and enthusiasm throughout the day will be indispensable to meet all the hiring representatives you selected.

 Practice answering questions as if for any other interview.

 Know which companies are attending and unearth more about the ones you are interested in by researching the company and finding more information about available positions.
 Bring along any questions you want to ask.
 Rehearse how you are going to answer the questions and, above all else, relax.

 Talk and network with the other job hunters.
 Some of these individuals might be future coworkers.
 Talking eases tension and increases rapport.
 Gather business cards and make notes on the back of each.
 Business cards will help you identify each person when you meet them again.